jlevy/og-equity-compensation/README.md

   more details about
   [questions](http://www.inc.com/atish-davda/5-questions-you-should-ask-before-taking-a-start-up-job-offer.html)
   like this.)

-- 🔹 Information that will help you weigh the offer might be:
+### Questions to ask about offers

+🔹 It’s helpful to ask questions after you get an offer.
+Here are a few especially important ones especially relevant to startups and other private
+companies:

 - *What percentage of the company do the shares represent?*
 - *What set of shares was used to compute that percentage (is this really the percentage of all shares, or some subset)?*
 - *What did the last round value the company at?
   (I.e. the preferred share price times the total outstanding shares)?*
 - *What is the most recent 409A valuation?
   When was it done, and will it be done again soon?*
 - *Do you allow early exercise of my options?*
 - *Are all employees on the same vesting schedule?*
 - *Is there any acceleration of my vesting if the company is acquired?*
 - *Do you have a policy regarding follow-on stock grants?*
 - *Does the company have any repurchase right to vested shares?*
-- Finally, consider the [common scenarios](#common-scenarios) for exercising options, discussed below.

-### Evaluating startups

-Startups present their own set of risks, since many startups are risky and unproven businesses.
+After you have the information, you’ll be able to consider the [possible scenarios](#common-scenarios) of when you might want to exercise options.

-🔹 If you’re considering working for a startup, there are a lot of questions to ask in order to assess the state of the company’s business.
+🔹 If you’re considering working for a startup—that is, the company is so young the business has a lot of risk still—there are further questions to ask in order to assess the state of the company’s business.
+Before or when you’re getting an offer is the right time to do this.
 Startups are understandably careful about sharing financial information, so you may not get full answers to all of these, but you should at least ask: